EmilianoMora/BIO302_SPRING2023_PRACTICAL4/Instructions_practical4.md

 With this we ahve reached the end of our journey into the exciting field of population genomics.
 You can now go home and have some rest.

+**Quick update if you are curious**: In class we talked about how two populations differentiate over time if there is no geneflow.
+I found a shiny app here [link](https://github.com/EmilianoMora/BIO302_SPRING2023_PRACTICAL4/blob/main/shiny_app_GENETIC_DIFFERENTIATION) so that you can play around with this.
+Just copy and paste the whole command in this link into your Rstudio session.
+IT should open the shiny app.
+Play around with the frequencies of the alleles and see how they affect Fst.

+**Question:** What increases differentiation among populations?